-***Rules applicable for all sports: To be eligible for playoffs, participants should play in at least 3 regular season games for their team.
-The purpose of the league reps are not to referee the games.
-Team captains and their teams are expected to referee their own games responsibly.
-League Reps will step-in to make important calls and clarify rules at their own discretion.
-If issues arise, team captains are asked to come together and speak to the League Rep. No other player except for a team captain should approach the League Rep with issues***
+•• Rules For All Sports: To be eligible for playoffs, participants must play in at least 3 regular season games for their team.
+The purpose of the League Rep(s) are not to referee the games.
+Team captains and their teams are expected to referee their own games accordingly and responsibly.
+League Rep(s) will step-in to make important calls and clarify rules at their own discretion.
+If issues arise, team captains are asked to speak with the League Rep(s).
+No players except for captains should approach the League Rep(s) with issues. ••

-- A match will consist of two 25-minute halves with a 5 minute break between halves.
+- A match will consist of two 25-minute halves with a 5-minute break between halves.

-CONTACT / INFRACTIONS
+C. CONTACT / INFRACTIONS

 - No diving for the ball along the floor.